anthean/Strawhats/README.md

 ## Game Description
-Deranged citizens infected with Covid-19 have gona mad and are not practicing safe social distancing measures.
+Deranged citizens infected with Covid-19 have gone mad and are not practicing safe social distancing measures.
 Take them out and survive as long as you can.

 #

-## Conrols:
+## Controls:
 - up, down, left, right - menu navigation
 - enter - menu confirm
 - left, right - move player left/right